Bug report #13762

 Seems not fixed, see also

-#13 Updated by Giovanni Manghi over 1 year ago
+#13 Updated by Giovanni Manghi about 4 years ago

 - Description updated (diff)